-If you run a nonprofit organization, you know that you don’t have to pay federal taxes, but in order to maintain your exempt status, you must submit a return to the IRS called a Form 990.
+Non-profit tax filing can be complex and presents many challenges.
+If you run a nonprofit organization, you know that you don’t have to pay federal taxes, but in order to maintain your exempt status, you must submit a return to the IRS called Form 990.
 This form is designed to evaluate your operations and includes details related to your organization’s mission, programs, and finances.
 At Steward Ingram & Cooper PLLC, we understand that this form can be complicated and time-consuming.
 Our CPA firm in Chapel Hill can prepare Form 990 for you as well as provide the following services:

 Filing Taxes as a Nonprofit Organization